CDCgov/data-exchange-upload/upload-server/readme.md

     data_stream_route: testroute2
 ```

 Next, define at least one delivery target for each group.
 Each of these target endpoints can be configured independently to point to a local file system directory, an Azure Blob container, or an AWS S3 bucket.
-Specify the type of connection you want by setting the `type` field to either `az-blob`, `s3`, or `file`.
+Specify the type of connection by setting the `type` field to either `az-blob`, `s3`, or `file`.

 #### Azure blob target